Broshward/ArchlinuxVim/README.md

 The /boot must be separate FAT partiotion for compability with preinstalled in VIM devices U-boot loader and settings of one.
-It's pity but the KHADAS company thinks what first partition of flashes and SD memories can be FAT only and made default u-boot preferences FAT-dependent.
+It's pity but the KHADAS company thinks what first partition of flashes and SD memories can be FAT only and made default u-boot preferences are FAT-dependent.
+Others filesystem parts you must copy to another partition with your favorite Linux filesystem or simply cloning git repo to it.

+# mkfs.ext4 /dev/yourdevice2
+# mount /dev/yourdevice2 /mnt/root/
+# cp -a * /mnt/root/

+or cloning to target device directly:
+# git clone https://github.com/leha2001/ArchlinuxVim.git /mnt/root/

-Therefore format first partition of load device to vfat and after cloning ArchLinuxVIM repo copy /boot/* directory to this vfat device:
+After root partition prepared format first partition of your tarlet device to vfat and copy /boot/* directory to it.
 # mkfs.vfat /dev/yourdevice1
 # mount /dev/yourdevice1 /mnt/boot/
-# cp -r boot/* /mnt/boot/
+# cp -r /mnt/root/boot/* /mnt/boot/
 # umount /mnt/boot/

-Others filesystem parts copy to another partition with your favorite Linux filesystem.
-# mkfs.ext4 /dev/yourdevice2
-# mount /dev/yourdevice2 /mnt/root/
-# cp -a root/* /mnt/root/
 # umount /mnt/root/

 !!!!
 Have a more attention to rootdev variable at /boot/env.txt and root device at /etc/fstab files when make hand copy to formatted flash device.